mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 5. Once the server setup is complete, leave the terminal open and proceed to the client setup

 #### Client Setup:
-1. In a separate terminal session, run the `full-oqs-provider-test.sh` script again.
+1. In a separate terminal session, run the `pqc_tls_performance_test.sh` script again.

 2. Select client when prompted